sstelfox/stelfox.net/content/notes/linux/libvirtd.md

 network which performs NAT'ing so that the VMs don't suddenly get a second network interface that I don't know about.

-To do this I'll want to drop into a virsh shell and issue a few commands.
-You can see an entire session of me removing the default network here:
+To do this you'll want to run a few virsh commands to remove the default network:

 ```
-[root@localhost ~]# virsh
-Welcome to virsh, the virtualization interactive terminal.

-Type:  'help' for help with commands
-       'quit' to quit

-virsh # net-destroy default
+# virsh net-destroy default
 Network default destroyed

-virsh # net-undefine default
+# virsh net-undefine default
 Network default has been undefined
 ```